Leon-Soil-and-Water/aq-bot/README.md

 # aq-bot
-Goal: create a Twitter bot that posts daily air quality reports on the Leon Soil and Water Twitter account
+Background:

-Design:
+Problem:

-Development:
+Solution: Publishing daily air quality reports through the use a Twitter bot.